 Marriage Pros and Cons Under the New Tax Law

 Much has been said and written about the marriage penalty over the years.
-It doesn’t happen to everyone, but two individuals earning roughly the same incomes could historically be expected to pay more in tax dollars if they married rather than remained single.
+It doesn’t happen to everyone, but historically, two individuals earning roughly the same incomes could have been expected to pay more in tax if they were married rather than single.

 The Tax Cuts and Jobs Act (TCJA) changed that to some extent in 2018.
 Although the new tax bill doesn’t eliminate the marriage penalty entirely, it modifies some tax laws to spare many married taxpayers.